cryptomover-software/stellar-rails-wallet/README.md

   3. Show transaction history
   4. Create new accounts

+## How to Setup
+  1. Download Repository
+  2. `cd` to directory
+  3. Bundle install
+  4. rails server

 ## To do
   1. Add trusting asset functionality
   2. Show the real-time NAV of cryptomover Index funds in USD.